joverbee/pyEELSMODEL/doc/intro.rst

 Structure of pyEELSMODEL
 ++++++++++++++++++++++++
 The package of pyEELSMODEL contains a back-bone structure where spectrums, components and fitters are defined.
-These classes are then used to perform operations on the experimental data, the operations are defined as new classes.
+These classes are re-used to perform operations on the experimental data, these operations are defined as new classes.
+For instance, the BackgroundRemoval class performs the workflow of background subtraction which first finds the initial parameters and next uses these to perform the non-linear optimization.

-Classes help understanding the procedure performed since inbetween results can be saved as attributes.
-Also workflows with many input can be easier modified as with function were many argumetns need to be passed with the function.
+Classes facilitate comprehension of the procedures undertaken by allowing intermediate results to be stored as attributes.
+Additionally, workflows involving numerous inputs can be more readily modified compared to functions where many arguments must be passed explicitly.

 Audience
 ++++++++